-Top Asian News 7:55 a.m.
+Top Asian News 4:29 a.m.
 GMT

 South Korea’s impeached president is arrested over martial law declaration and his supporters riot

 SEOUL, South Korea (AP) — Hours after South Korea’s impeached President Yoon Suk Yeol was formally arrested, triggering rioting by his supporters, his lawyers said Sunday that he remains defiant in his refusal to answer questions over the probe into his declaration of martial law last month.
 Yoon was formally arrested early on Sunday, days after being apprehended at his presidential compound in Seoul.
-He faces possible imprisonment over his short-lived authoritarian push, which set off the country’s most serious political crisis since its democratization in the late 1980s.
+He faces possible imprisonment over his short-lived imposition of martial law, which set off the country’s most serious political crisis since its democratization in the late 1980s.
 Yoon’s arrest could mark the beginning of an extended period in custody, lasting months or more.

 Taliban deputy tells leader there is no excuse for education bans on Afghan women and girls